sourcegraph/about/handbook/engineering/search/index.md

 We own the end-to-end Sourcegraph search experience.

-The search team's current focus is documented in the [tracking issue for the current milestone](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Atracking+label%3Ateam%2Fsearch).
+Our current focus is documented in the [tracking issue for the current milestone](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Atracking+label%3Ateam%2Fsearch).

 ## Vision

 Sourcegraph search is:
-- Fast: Performance of showing results is fast, I can get to what I’m looking for quickly
+- **Fast:** Performance of showing results is fast, I can get to what I’m looking for quickly
-- Expressive: It is possible to construct a search query to find exactly the results I’m looking for.
+- **Expressive:** It is possible to construct a search query to find exactly the results I’m looking for.
 The tools, syntax, filters, are provided to construct the queries I want to write.
 The answer to “Can I do ‘X’ with Sourcegraph?” will always be yes.
-- Easy to use: Users can figure out how to find what they are looking for, the syntax is clear, new users understand what options they have for searching.
+- **Easy to use:** Users can figure out how to find what they are looking for, the syntax is clear, new users understand what options they have for searching.
-- Sharable: Sourcegraph search creates network effects that provide compounding value with scale.
+- **Sharable:** Sourcegraph search creates network effects that provide compounding value with scale.

 ## Goals
 _Updated 2020-08-27_